-Hi, What will be the gratuity calculation if the basic salary is 35% of to the in-hand salary for a hand salary of 1 lakh?
+Hi, what will be the gratuity calculation if the basic salary is 35% of the in-hand salary for a hand salary of 1 lakh?
+Other allowances contribute 65% of the salary structure (HRA is 50% of basic and the rest are special allowance, medical allowance, mobile allowance, travel allowance).
+All components are paid the same every month.

-is the wages calculation is different according to below section
+Is Wage Code 2022-2023 applicable?
+Is the wages calculation different according to the below section?

 This section defines "wages" as all emoluments earned by an employee according to the terms of employment, payable in cash, including dearness allowance but excluding bonuses, commissions, and other similar allowances.